neilzxu/PSC-Bridges-resources/README.md

 ### Parallel computation

-In this section, we will perform parallel computations with examples in both Python and R, alongside an appropriately designed Slurm job batch script.
+In this section, we will perform parallel computations with examples in both Python and R, alongside an appropriately designed slurm job batch script.

-#### Python

-We will recreate the example from [examples/python/python_parallel](examples/python/python_parallel).

 First, log into Bridges-2.